Solargale/harkamalRandhawaCheckers/README.md

 ## Getting set up (Unix & WSL2)

 Create a directory named yourNameCheckers, and put the following files under it, replacing any instance of yourName with your name.
-Then create the following files.
+Then create the following files in the directory you just created.

 cabal.project
 ``` yaml